NationalFireAndRescueAuthority/EmployeesMobileApp/README.md

 Using expo:

 1. Port 8081 which is the base port for expo is not available
+2. Barcode with Expo app: npx expo start --port 1234

-2. Use npx expo start --android --port 1234  (Barcode + link)
+3. Using USB device connected: npx expo start --android --port 1234
-3. To install apk for testing download eas cli and use the command: eas build --platform ios\android --profile preview
+4. To install apk for testing download eas cli and use the command: eas build --platform ios\android --profile preview